ZMSaunders1/simIris/README.md

 ## Energy loss tables ##

 simIris uses SRIM  energy loss tables to calculate the energy loss of particles going through detector materials or the target.
 Tables in a usable format can be created using LISE++.

+## Output files

+The output root file of simIris contains a tree with the following objects:

+	yd, yu, sd1, sd2, su, csi: Containers for detector hits.
+They contain the detector thickness, and information about the simulated detector hit: multiplicity, X-, Y-, Z-position, angls, git segments, and depostited energy.

+	tlP, blP: Contain information about the generated particle tracks.
+Contains angles T(heta) and P(hi) and energies in the lab and center-of-mass system.
+Also saves the energy loss in the silver foil and target as well as the resulting energy behind the target (FoildE, TrgtdE, Ebt).

+	tlPdec1/2, blPdec1/2: Same as blP and tlP, but only used when the heavy particle at the simulated excitation energy is unbound.

+	det: Contains the same information as yd, yu, etc. but in the same format as data sorted with treeIris.
+Simulated data from simIris can therefore analysed using physIris (https://github.com/iris-triumf/physIris) the same way as real experimental data.